 Surface Pro 5 release date

-Moreover, Intel's confirmation that its 14-nanometer Kaby Lake processors won't come out until the tail-end of 2016, according to Tech Times.
+Moreover, Intel's confirmation that its 14-nanometer Kaby Lake processors won't come out until the tail-end of 2016, alongside a new HP laptops and a new Dell Ultrabook.
 Given Microsoft's history with Surface Pro launches, it wouldn't be out of character for Redmond to push back the hardware a few months, allotting itself time to get comfortable with the Kaby Lake architecture.

 Regardless of when it finally arrives, you don't need to wait for the next iteration to get your hands on a Surface Pro as Microsoft recently revealed a subscription program that lets you upgrade to new hardware as it's released.